chop-dbhi/cilantro/README.md

 Cilantro is designed to be modular and extensible via JavaScript.
 There are a few configuration options that can be set before all the JavaScript loads to customize which components get loaded.

 A few of them are defined ahead such as the Serrano endpoints that Cilantro will use to interact with the data.
 Unless you decide to not use Serrano or you need to override a particular endpoint, you should not changes the `urls` object.
-These should be overridden by creating a [config.js template](#javascript-configuration-template)as described in the Templates section.
+These should be overridden by creating a [config.js template](#javascript-configuration-template) as described in the Templates section.
 This code will be embedded by Django into the HTML for every page in the application to ensure all client code can access it.

 ```javascript
 var App = {